24-Port 10G SFP+ Stackable Managed Switch

 - Storm control can be applied to broadcast, multicast, and unknown unicast traffic.

 - Protection of management sessions is possible using RADIUS, TACACS+, and local database authentication as well as secure management sessions over SSL, SSH, and SNMPv3.

 - DoS attack prevention maximizes network uptime in the presence of an attack.

 The Cisco 550X Series enables a more advanced set of traffic management capabilities to help growing businesses organize their networks more effectively and efficiently.
 For example, the switches provide static Layer 3 routing, allowing you to segment your network into workgroups and communicate across VLANs without degrading application performance.

 With these capabilities, you can boost the efficiency of your network by offloading internal traffic-handling tasks from your router and allowing it to manage primarily external traffic and security.

-Additionally, Cisco 550X models provide dynamic Layer 3 routing features.
+Additionally, Cisco 550X series provide dynamic Layer 3 routing features.
 With these capabilities, you can minimize the need to manually configure routing devices and simplify the ongoing operation of the network.

-As the IP address scheme evolves to accommodate a growing number of network devices, the Cisco 550X Series can support the transition to the next generation of networking and operating systems such as Windows 7, Vista, and Linux.
+As the IP address scheme evolves to accommodate a growing number of network devices, the Cisco 550X Series can support the transition to the next generation of networking and operating systems.
 These switches continue to support previous-generation IPv4, allowing you to evolve to the new IPv6 standard at your own pace and helping ensure that your current network will continue to support your business applications in the future.
 Cisco 550X Series switches have successfully completed rigorous IPv6 testing and have received the USGv6 and IPv6 Gold certification.

 Networkwide Automatic Voice Deployment